 James Cody’s tune and song manuscripts

-A project to study these manuscripts could investigate Cody’s life and work; the dating and relationship between the three manuscripts; and especially could look at the pages of MS4.6 which contain matching song lyrics and airs.
-There could also be a search for other Cody material.
+A project to study these manuscripts could investigate Cody’s life and work; the dating and relationship between the various manuscripts; and especially could look at the pages of MS4.6 which contain connected song lyrics and airs.
+Máire Uí Bhaoill has been working on Cody’s Irish texts, but as she explains at the end of this 2016 lecture, there is huge scope to critically collate the music and match it to the lyrics where appropriate.

 Arthur O’Neill, Memoirs